pdGruby/cloupy/CONTRIBUTING.md

 Describe or show invalid output.

 ## Why do I think it is problematic?
 Why should the output be different than it is?
-Describe your point of view (optionally, if more detailed description is needed)
+Describe your point of view (optional if more detailed description is needed)
 ```